crown0128/scheduler/README.md

   Generates and displays a slate of volunteer assignments for a schedule.
   Includes button to save the slate as a PDF file.

+  ## To run in development

+  In the top level folder (scheduler), start "node serve".

+  In the Client folder, type "npm run server".

+  Save development copy before running "npm run build".